 What does a diffusion filter do?

-The video below shows how Tiffen's Pro-Mist, arguably the best known and most popular diffusion filter, affects resolution, halation and contrast at a number of strengths (densities).
+The video above shows how Tiffen's Pro-Mist, arguably the best known and most popular diffusion filter, affects resolution, halation and contrast at a number of strengths (densities).

 Best diffusion filters and low contrast filters